logological/logological.org/content/pages/home.md

 You've reached the home page of <strong>Tristan Miller</strong>.
 I'm a computational linguist working mainly in the area of lexical semantics.
 My research interests include word sense disambiguation, lexical substitution, and computational detection and interpretation of humour.</p>

-<p>Since 2011 I have been working as a research scientist at the <a href="https://www.ukp.tu-darmstadt.de/" title="Ubiquitous Knowledge Processing Lab">Ubiquitous Knowledge Processing Lab</a> in the <a href="https://www.informatik.tu-darmstadt.de/" title="Department of Computer Science, Technische Universität Darmstadt">Department of Computer Science</a> of <a lang="de" title="Technische Universität Darmstadt" href="https://www.tu-darmstadt.de/">Technische Universität Darmstadt</a>.
-In the spirit of
-<a title="open science" href="https://en.wikipedia.org/wiki/Open_science">open science</a>,
-I share my research and
+<p>Since 2019 I have been working as a research scientist in the <a href="http://ofai.at/research/interact/index.html" title="Language and Interaction Technologies Group">Language and Interaction Technologies Group</a> of the <a href="http://ofai.at/" title="Austrian Research Institute for Artificial Intelligence">Austrian Research Institute for Artificial intelligence</a> (OFAI).
+In the spirit of <a title="open science" href="https://en.wikipedia.org/wiki/Open_science">open science</a>, I share my research and teaching material (code, data, lecture notes, etc.) online under free licenses.</p>
-teaching material
-(code, data, lecture notes, etc.) online under free licenses.</p>

 <p>For more information, you can consult <a title="curriculum vitæ for Tristan Miller" href="https://logological.org/miller_cv.pdf">my curriculum vitæ</a>.</p>